Best-Quality-Engineering/ci-maven-plugin/README.md

 ## Goals

 ### `ci:expand-pom`
-By default, this goal is bound to the `process-resources` phase and considers the project's `pom.xml` as a template producing an expanded version performing the following actions on the template:
+By default, this goal is bound to the `validate` phase and considers the project's `pom.xml` as a template producing an expanded version performing the following actions on the template:
 * replaces all `${revision}`, `${sha1}`, and `${changelist}` property references found in the project's `pom.xml` file
 * updates the values of `revision`, `sha1`, and `changelist` defined in the `<properties>` element
 * writes the expanded pom file to `target/generated-poms/pom-ci.xml` and sets it as the project's `pom.xml` file

 ### `ci:increment-pom`
-By default, this aggregator goal is bound to the `process-resources` phase and will update the project's top-level `pom.xml` ci `revision` property with the next selected component to increment.
+By default, this aggregator goal is bound to the `validate` phase and will update the project's top-level `pom.xml` ci `revision` property with the next selected component to increment.
 Use to prepare the `pom.xml` file for the next development snapshot.